-Employee wellbeing is a key priority and Kainos strives to be an excellent employer, the success of which is reflected in holding Sunday Times Top 100 Employer status since 2012, an accreditation that is entirely based upon employee feedback.
+Employee wellbeing is a key priority and Kainos strives to be an excellent employer, the success of which is reflected in holding Sunday Times Top 100 Employer status from 2012 through to 2018, an accreditation that is entirely based upon employee feedback.
+On Glassdoor, the website allowing employees to anonymously review companies, 81% of reviewers would recommend working at Kainos.